 About (privileged) intents and public bots

-This page aims to explain Red’s current intents requirements, our stance regarding “public bots” and the impact of some announced Discord changes coming in April 2022.
+This page aims to explain Red’s current intents requirements, our stance regarding “public bots”, and the discord bot verification process.

 To clarify: